titou10titou10/v-money/README.md

-# v-money Mask for Vue.js
+# v-money mask for Vue.js

 ### TD;LR;
 A directive for Vue.js to handle v-money input types tat sets the **masked** and **unmasked** value of an`"input"`component (eg the `"v-text-field"` component from vuetify)